mkhussain/Cuber/README.md

 Lets consider the above diagram 0 is the position where user give the areaname.
 I am seaching cars in 9 places From top left a00 , a01 , a02 , a10 , 0 ,a11 , a20 , a21 , a22 all values converted like `carsPositions` method's name and searching on carsPositions.

-This Alogorithm because if we have N number of car but car is availabe near the location so I have tried this Alogorithm.